 Ghostbusters Afterlife Trailer

-There have now been four trailers for Ghostbusters: Afterlife, with the first being the epitome of teasers (though great nonetheless), treating us to glimpses of a rusty Ecto-1 hidden beneath some tarp in an old barn during a thunderstorm (or perhaps a paranormal one).
-And then some months later, the official trailer (above) entered our realm, and it looks sweeter than melted marshmallows.
+There have now been six trailers for Ghostbusters: Afterlife, with the first being the epitome of teasers (though great nonetheless), treating us to glimpses of a rusty Ecto-1 hidden beneath some tarp in an old barn during a thunderstorm (or perhaps a paranormal one).
+And then some months later, the first official trailer entered our realm, and it looks sweeter than melted marshmallows.

-Speaking of marshmallow, another teaser recently surfaced, in which Paul Rudd's character is innocently shopping for junk food when he discovers sticky little ‘miniPufts' wreaking havoc in a supermarket (which would be a lot harder to clean up than fried eggs on the kitchen counter).
-And now, there's a brand-new trailer, which treats us to lots more new footage.
+Speaking of marshmallow, another teaser shows Paul Rudd's character innocently shopping for junk food when he discovers sticky little ‘miniPufts' wreaking havoc in a supermarket (which would be a lot harder to clean up than fried eggs on the kitchen counter).
+Another brand-new trailer followed, which treated us to lots more new footage.
+Since then, we've had two more, including the final trailer for the film.

 Ghostbusters Afterlife Cast